mart-w/parrotbot/README.md

 With ParrotBot, you can easily quote other messages, as long as they are in the same channel and weren’t posted too long ago.¹ Just send a message containing a greater-sign (>), followed by an excerpt from the message you want to quote – just like many people do anyways.
+Message IDs work, as well.
 ParrotBot will automatically find the most recent occurrence of this quote, display the according message in a box, and delete the text-only quote you sent (if you allow it to):

 ![Example quote](https://github.com/mart-w/parrotbot/blob/master/doc_img/example_quote.png?raw=true)